-The next lines speak of her intentions for her own behaviour in the future.
+The next lines speak of her intentions for her own behavior in the future.
 She will never be cruel to another being, she will “kindness show at any cost.”
-This demeanour will be inspired by her memories of her “path.”
+This demeanor will be inspired by her memories of her “path.”
 She knows that she will never pass through this place again, but instead of being bitter about it she decides she will “Remove some barrier from the road” so that another will have an easier time passing through.

 It is all due to the nature of her past experiences that the speaker is determined to “brighten” another day and lend a “helping hand.”
 She will “befriend” everyone she can.